GIR-pub/deepdotweb/_posts/2014/09/22/bitcoin-is-not-being-used-by-the-islamic-state/index.md

 title: "ISIS Supporter: The Islamic State Does NOT Use Bitcoin"
 ---

-7166 post type-post status-publish format-standard has-post-thumbnail hentry  tag-bitcoin tag-islamic tag-state tag-story tag-truth
+7166  tag-islamic tag-state tag-story tag-truth
-Posted by: <a href="https://www.deepdotweb.com/author/zubairmuadh/" title="">Zubair Muadh </a></span>
+Posted by:
+Zubair Muadh
 <span>September 22, 2014</span>

 <a href="/2014/09/22/bitcoin-is-not-being-used-by-the-islamic-state/#respond">Leave a comment</a></span>